agerada/AIgarMIC/paper.md

 # Statement of need

 Antimicrobial susceptibility testing (AST) is required to ensure timely and appropriate antimicrobial therapy worldwide.
 Susceptibility testing is also used to quantify the incidence and prevalence of antimicrobial resistance in hospitals, regions and countries.
-Agar dilution is a standard AST method -- it has the advantage of being relatively inexpensive, and enables high throughput.
+Agar dilution is a standard AST method -- it has the advantage of being relatively inexpensive and enables high throughput.
 However, since most agar dilution experiments are interpreted by visually inspecting agar plates of microbial growth, the implementation of agar dilution is often limited by this time-consuming step.
 Visual inspection is also subject to human error, and the inherent subjectivity of classifying colony growth can lead to significant intra- and inter-observer variability.

 The aim of `AIgarMIC` is to standardise and automate the interpretation of agar dilution plates, reducing the impact of human error on results.
 Furthermore, since the performance of `AIgarMIC` is fixed to a particular model, MIC results are not subject to operator variability.
 Hence, MIC results can be more reliably compared between experiments and laboratories. \autoref{fig:overview} illustrates the integration of `AIgarMIC` within the laboratory workflow for agar dilution MIC measurement.
 Typical users of `AIgarMIC` are likely to include:

 * Laboratories that are currently performing agar dilution MIC testing, but wish to automate and standardise the interpretation of their results,
-* Laboratories that have a need for moderate--high throughput MIC testing, but do not have access to other automated assays and systems.
+* Laboratories that need moderate--high throughput MIC testing, but do not have access to other automated assays and systems.

 # Related resources

 Users of `AIgarMIC` may also be interested in the following related resources and software:

-* Laboratory protocols for agar dilution MIC testing, such as those published by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) [@eucastDeterminationMinimumInhibitory2000] or by Wiegand et al [@wiegandAgarBrothDilution2008].
+* Laboratory protocols for agar dilution MIC testing, such as those published by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) [@eucastDeterminationMinimumInhibitory2000] or by Wiegand et al. [@wiegandAgarBrothDilution2008].
 * Software such as [`cellprofiler`](https://cellprofiler.org/) as a general biological image analysis tool that can be used for tasks beyond the scope of `AIgarMIC` [@lamprechtCellProfilerFreeVersatile2007].

 # Laboratory validation